Appelle History, Family Crest & Coats of Arms

 Scotland was a familiar home to the family too.
 Abel (d.
 764), Archbishop of Rheims, "was a native of Scotland and Benedictine monk.
 In the early part of the eighth century he left England in company with Boniface, to aid him in his missionary work in Germany, and he did not again return to this country. "

 Still in Scotland, we found "Master Abell, Clericus Regis, was one of the members of a mission sent to England to ask restoration of the earldom of Huntingdon in 1237.
 He also appears in documents concerning the Abbey of Kelso in 1235, and in 1253 'valuing his own promotion more than the honour of the king or kingdom caused himself to be consecrated bishop by the pope.' "

-Important Dates for the Appelle family
+Early History of the Appelle family

 This web page shows only a small excerpt of our Appelle research.
 Another 223 words (16 lines of text) covering the years 1540, 1578, 1623, 1714, 1388, 1387, 1413, 1413, 1512, 1696, 1697, 1430, 1635, 1540, 1516, 1528, 1540, 1660, 1716, 1679, 1681, 1578, 1675, 1861, 1858, 1633, 1584, 1655, 1667 and 1711 are included under the topic Early Appelle History in all our PDF Extended History products and printed products wherever possible.

 Appelle Spelling Variations